 I have been active in local organisations, including at one time being chair of my local residents’ association, the Highfields Residents’ Association.

 For much of my career I worked in public service and I was at one time the chair of the Board of the European Agency for Safety and Health at Work, based in Bilbao, in Spain.
 This is the principal European Union agency in this field.
 Given this experience, it was perhaps inevitable that when elected to Sutton Council I would be invited to be chair of the Sutton Joint Health and Safety Committee.
-My experience as chair of the board of a European Union Agency and, during my career, taking part in European Union Council of Ministers working group meetings negotiating Directives on subjects as diverse as genetic modification and the safety of machinery, has made me a strong supporter of the European Union.
+My experience as chair of the board of a European Union Agency and, during my career, taking part in European Union Council of Ministers working group meetings negotiating Directives on subjects as diverse as genetic modification and the safety of machinery, made me a strong supporter of the European Union.
 Having a group of people from a number of different countries sitting round a table agreeing what is in effect an international standard is of immense value to the citizens of all these countries.
+I was disappointed at the decision to leave the European Union.
 I was until April 2011 head of the binational (UK – France) safety organisation for the channel tunnel, established by international Treaty, but decided to retire from this role to concentrate on my activities as a Councillor.
 I still find time to play the trumpet in a Sutton-based concert band and some other local bands.”

 Richard and Heather Honour were elected to Sutton Council as Liberal Democrat Councillors for Sutton South Ward in May 2010.
 Here are the results for 2014, when Richard and Trish won a famous victory.